 It is only very recently that 3D movies and television have become state-of-the-art, so it may surprise you to discover that 150 years ago virtually every middle-class home had a stereoscope with which to view photographs in 3D.
 The stereoscope became the “television” of the Victorian era.
 It was viewed as not only an entertainment, but also educational and provided an eye on the world.
 The subject matter of the 3D photographs (stereoviews) was wide and various: current affairs (events, exhibitions etc), wars, famous people, sport, art, humour and even erotica.

 Travel was the most popular subject.
-Around 1860, stereoviews represented over 90% of the market for topographical photographs.
 Travel was time-consuming and expensive, but through the stereoscope, everyone could be transported instantly to distant lands and wonder at exotic people and places, or even just bonny Scotland, all in the comfort of their own parlour.

 Stereoscopic vision was first explained scientifically by Wheatstone in the 1830s, who invented a stereoscope based on mirrors through which two flat drawings of simple objects from a slightly different perspective could be viewed in relief.
 However, it was Sir David Brewster, the Principal of St Andrews University, who developed a compact, portable lenticular stereoscope.
 This was first publicly exhibited at the London Great Exhibition of 1851.
 The Brewster stereoscope started a global craze for 3D images and stereoscopy.